>

 Under section 79(4) of the Competition Act, the Competition Tribunal may consider the following factors in determining whether conduct has had, is having or is likely to have the effect of preventing or lessening competition substantially in a market: (i) the effect of the conduct on barriers to entry in the market, including network effects; (ii) the effect of the conduct on price or non-price competition, including quality, choice or consumer privacy; (iii) the nature and extent of change and innovation in a relevant market; and (iv) any other factor that is relevant to competition in the market that is or would be affected by the conduct.

 Section 79(5) also provides that any act engaged in pursuant only to the exercise of a right under certain intellectual property (IP) legislation, including the Copyright Act, Patent Act or Trademarks Act, is not an anti-competitive act for the purposes of section 79.
-The intersection of IP law rights and competition law, and the application of the Competition Act generally to the exercise of IP rights, is a complex and largely untested area of law in Canada.
+The intersection of IP law rights and competition law, and the application of the Competition Act generally to the exercise of IP rights, can be complex and remains as yet a largely untested area of law in Canada.

 In addition, as a result of the Canada Pipe case, a legitimate business purpose can be relevant in determining whether conduct has been engaged in for an anti-competitive purpose.
-In this regard, the Federal Court of Canada has held that a “business justification must be a credible efficiency or pro-competitive rationale for the conduct in question, which relates to and counterbalances the anti-competitive effects and/or subjective intent of the acts.”
-It largely remains to be seen, however, what the Competition Tribunal will consider a legitimate business justification for the purposes of section 79.
+In this regard, the Federal Court of Canada held in the Canada Pipe case that a “business justification must be a credible efficiency or pro-competitive rationale for the conduct in question, which relates to and counterbalances the anti-competitive effects and/or subjective intent of the acts.”
+It largely remains to be seen, however, what the Competition Tribunal will consider to be legitimate business justifications for the purposes of section 79.

 ENFORCEMENT AND PENALTIES

-Both the Commissioner of Competition, as well as private parties with leave from the Competition Tribunal under section 103.1, may commence abuse of dominance applications seeking remedies under section 79 of the Competition Act.
+Both the Commissioner of Competition and private parties (that have obtained leave from the Competition Tribunal under section 103.1) may commence abuse of dominance applications under section 79 of the Competition Act.

 SERVICES AND CONTACT